In a Nutshell

 After establishing market prominence as the world’s largest domain name registrar, GoDaddy branched out into Web Hosting.
 On the upside, that means GoDaddy is constantly improving its service while staying vigilant and timely.
 Recent reports suggest GoDaddy Security is vastly improved, with the security team monitoring the network 24/7 for suspicious activity and protecting against DDoS attacks, providing several options for password protection over your directories and numerous other steps you can take to look after your data.
 Something GoDaddy has become very adept at recently is reliability.
 If the service provides you with anything less than 99% uptime, you can request a refund for the affected month.
 It also offers some of the fastest page-loading times on the web.

 Ease of Use

-Easily one of the most widely recognizable names in web hosting, GoDaddy has come a long way since its early days as a simple domain registrar.
-With lots of different options, GoDaddy themes, and hundreds of apps, this is a fast, reliable, and affordable web host providing plenty of flexibility and choice for online projects of all scales and scopes.
-Tech-savvy developers will love GoDaddy’s toolbox full of gadgets.
-If you're not at home in front of the control panel and run into trouble, getting the help you need might be a challenge (according to some GoDaddy hosting reviews).
-With that said, options like GoDaddy's own site builder offer a more comfortable starting point for beginners, allowing you to build a website without needing to understand the nuts and bolts.
+GoDaddy is one of the most widely-recognizable names in web hosting and has come a long way since its early days as a simple domain registrar.
+With lots of different options and GoDaddy themes, this is a fast, reliable and affordable web host.
+GoDaddy provides plenty of flexibility and options for online projects of all scales and scopes, and tech-savvy developers will love GoDaddy’s toolbox full of gadgets.
+If you're not at home in front of cPanel and you run into trouble, getting the help you need can sometimes be a laborious process.
+Other options like GoDaddy's own Websites + Marketing offer a more comfortable starting point for beginners, allowing you to build a website without being a web expert.
+Recommended.